DAM Knowledge

 • What use cases each solution is best for.

-CMS, a good starting point is to look at the definition of each:
+To understand the difference between DAM and CMS, a good starting point is to look at the definition of each:

 WPBeginner describes a CMS as: “A platform that facilitates the creation, editing, organization, and publishing of content.”